Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Company,” “Limited,” “Incorporated,” or an abbreviation.
+• The name of the Corporation must contain the words “Corporation,” “Company,” “Limited,” “Incorporated,” or an abbreviation.

 • Information regarding the shares of the Corporation.
-This section includes the number of shares authorized and class of stock (common stock is most common).
-For Stock Corporations only.
+This section includes the number of shares authorized and the class of stock (common stock is most common) for Stock Corporations only.

 • NAICS code – The NAICS (North American Industry Classification System) code is a six-digit number that classifies and categorizes different types of businesses.
-This information is used in reporting statistical data for each of the industries in the U.S.
+This information is used to report statistical data for each industry in the U.S.

 • Registered Agent’s name and physical address.
 (A Post Office box isn’t allowed)

-• Name, address, and signature of the incorporators.
-This is commonly the owners of the Corporation but can also be or someone helping with the formation of the entity.
+• The name, address, and signature of the incorporators.
+These are commonly the corporation’s owners but can also be someone helping with the formation of the entity.

 The Connecticut Certificate of Incorporation can be filed online or submitted by mail.
 The mailing address is: